Planning & Development Department

 Vickey has a broad and varied background in public relations, social media marketing, journalism, communications, government relations, and event planning/management.
 She spent more than ten years in the public and private sectors and served as a social media specialist before she joined Hinds County Human Resource Agency in 2022.

-She is currently a Ph.D. student at Southern University studying Public Policy and Urban Studies.
+She is currently a Ph.D. candidate at Southern University studying Public Policy and Urban Studies.
 She earned a Master’s Degree in Communications from the University of Arkansas, where she completed advanced studies in political communications, rhetorical criticism, and race & gender studies.
-She earned her Bachelor’s of Mass Communications from Jackson State University, where she also completed advanced studies in journalism and public relations.
+She earned her Bachelor of Mass Communications from Jackson State University, where she also completed advanced studies in journalism and public relations.

-Vickey is a member of a lifetime member of Lambda Phi Eta National Communications Association, Phi Alpha Alpha-The Global Honor Society for Public Affairs & Administration, Thrive JSU, Jackson State University National Alumni Association (JSUNAA), Vicksburg-Warren Chapter of JSUNAA, the National Association for the Advancement of Colored People (NAACP), Diversity Institute Multimedia Scholars Cohort, and a social justice advocate.
+Vickey is a member of Lambda Phi Eta National Communications Association (Life Member), Phi Alpha Alpha-The Global Honor Society for Public Affairs & Administration, Thrive JSU, a Tiger Life Member of the Jackson State University National Alumni Association (JSUNAA), Vicksburg-Warren Chapter of JSUNAA, the National Association for the Advancement of Colored People (NAACP), Diversity Institute Multimedia Scholars Cohort, and a social justice advocate.

 Her passion for community activism and social change is what motivates her to continue her career in non-profit.